rebeccalwagner/rebeccalwagner.github.io/index.md

 ---
 layout: home
-title: Welcome
+title: Hi, I'm Rebecca Wagner
 ---

-# Hello, I'm Rebecca!
+# I'm a Data Scientist based in Washington, D.C.

-Welcome to my portfolio: currently under construction
+I study social policy like education and housing.

+Thanks for checking out my page.
+You can contact me at rlw137@georgetown.edu.